Pathfinders Pumpkin Run

 Looking to the future

-Pathfinders will launch its next annual Pumpkin Run from Armidale in mid 2023, with an estimated donation of 10 tonnes of pumpkins.
+Pathfinders will launch its next annual Pumpkin Run from Armidale on the 19th of May 2025, with an estimated donation of 5 tonnes of pumpkins.
+This year’s harvest will take place during the week of the 14th to the 19th of April 2025.

 Related News